George M. Lowry: Later career

 During Lowry's later career, he commanded the USS Coghlan (DD-326), USS O'Bannon (DD-177) and USS Macdonough (DD-331).
-Prior to leaving the Navy in 1927, he also served in the Bureau of Navigation.
+Prior to entering the Naval Reserve in 1927, he also served in the Bureau of Navigation.

 In 1940 Lowry was recalled to the active service in the Navy as captain and served as assistant operations officer in the 12th Naval District.
 After the Japanese attack on Pearl Harbor, Lowry was transferred to the staff of the Commander Western Sea Frontier first under the command of Rear Admiral David W. Bagley and then under Admiral Royal E. Ingersoll.
 In this capacity, Lowry was appointed an operations officer and as convoy and routing officer of the Western Sea Frontier."

 For his service in this capacity, Lowry was decorated with the Legion of Merit.
 Lowry was relieved of all active duties in September 1946 and subsequently retired one month later.
 He was advanced to the rank of rear admiral on the retired list due to having been specially commended in combat.